Mathilde-Reynes/ReynesAussel2024/README.md

 - Thalamus.py: Defines the thalamic compartment, including thalamic relay and reticular cells, and their synapses.

 ### Simulation:
-Thalamo_cortical.py: Simulates the full model, allowing selection of neuron numbers and simulation duration.
+- Thalamo_cortical.py: Simulates the full model, allowing selection of neuron numbers and simulation duration.
 Data can be saved from this file.

 ## 4. Additional Files
 Code for plotting each figure is available in the ‘Figures’ folder on the GitHub repository.
 [Dataset 1](https://doi.org/10.5281/zenodo.13308394) generated from the present model and [Dataset 2](https://doi.org/10.5281/zenodo.13308394) generated from the original model are both accessible via Zenodo.
+After download, both folders should be placed in \Reynes_Aussel, alongside Figures and Model folders.

 References

 [1] Reynes, M., & Aussel, A., to be published

 [2] Stimberg, M., Brette, R., & Goodman, D. F. M. (2019).
 “Brian 2, an Intuitive and Efficient Neural Simulator.” eLife, 8, e47314. doi: 10.7554/eLife.47314